thestationary/stationary/htb/boxes/openadmin/notes.md

 ### Foothold
-execute the exploit.sh to get a shell (found it from exploitdb for Apache 2.4.29)
+execute the exploit.sh to get a shell (found it from exploitdb when searched for OpenNetAdmin)

 ### User #1